fclorenzo/synflood_intercept/readme.md

    - Sends TCP RST packets to terminate malicious connections.

 2. **SYN Flood Attack Script** (`synflood.py`):
-   - Simulates a SYN flood attack by continuously sending spoofed SYN packets to the server.
+   - Simulates a SYN flood attack by continuously sending SYN packets to the server.

 3. **Legitimate TCP Client Script** (`client.py`):
    - Sends legitimate TCP connections to the server using the proper three-way handshake and gracefully terminates the connection.